codewars/docs/content/concepts/kata/tests.md

 ---

-Eack kata has two sets of tests associated with it, used for two different purposes.
+Each kata has two sets of tests associated with it, used for two different purposes.

 ## Sample tests and TDD